A class Melbourne tram: A1 class

-A2-class
+A2 class

-Following an extension to the A1-class order, 42 A2-class were built between 1985 and 1987.
+Following an extension to the A1 class order, 42 A2 class were built between 1985 and 1987.
 Many initially carried promotional advertising which indicated that the Commonwealth Government contributed towards their construction through the BiCentennial program.
 They were very similar to the A1 class, however they differ in being fitted with superior Hanning & Kahl brakes, and a more reliable door mechanism.
 They were the first Melbourne trams to enter service fitted with pantographs and without trolley poles.
-For use on the light-rail lines, A2 296 was fitted with high-beam headlights (similar to the B2-class) whilst retaining its A1/B1/A2 fibreglass apron.
-It was the only non-articulated tram so treated, although a small number of A1 and/or A2-class trams received B2-class aprons following repairs (without the extra high-beam headlights).
+For use on the light-rail lines, A2 296 was fitted with high-beam headlights (similar to the B2 class) whilst retaining its A1/B1/A2 fibreglass apron.
+It was the only non-articulated tram so treated, although a small number of A1 and/or A2 class trams received B2 class aprons following repairs (without the extra high-beam headlights).

-Early Operation
+Early operation

-Initially, these trams entered service at Kew Depot, however when the light-rail lines to St. Kilda and Port Melbourne opened in late 1987 a number of A2-class were allocated to South Melbourne and North Fitzroy Depots for these services.
-As the B2-class became available from late-1988, A2-class trams were returned one-by-one to Kew Depot where they remained throughout the 1990s.
+Initially, these trams entered service at Kew Depot, however when the light-rail lines to St. Kilda and Port Melbourne opened in late 1987 a number of A2 class were allocated to South Melbourne and North Fitzroy Depots for these services.
+As the B2 class became available from late-1988, A2 class trams were returned one-by-one to Kew Depot where they remained throughout the 1990s.
 Both subclasses were used on routes 42 [Mont Albert - City], 48 [North Balwyn - Spencer St], and their respective peak-hour services to LaTrobe Street (routes 23 and 24), as well as other regular short-workings (e.g. Collins St or LaTrobe St shuttles, etc.).

-For the Chapel Street services on routes 78 and 79 (North Richmond - Prahran, and North Richmond - St. Kilda Beach, both shared with Glenhuntly Depot) and Glenferrie Road school runs, only pole-equipped A1-class could be used until the late 1990s.
-Subsequent to the extension of the Mont Albert service to Port Melbourne as route 109, the A1-class were fitted with pantographs at the number '2' end (retaining the trolley pole at the other end): unusually, these conversions were done in (reverse) sequence from 300 to 237.
-A1-class 231 to 236 and a few SW6-class trams were kept at Kew Depot for use on the Chapel Street lines (although not exclusively, and could be seen on other routes); these were supplemented by a Z3-class tram in the late 1990s.
+For the Chapel Street services on routes 78 and 79 (North Richmond - Prahran, and North Richmond - St. Kilda Beach, both shared with Glenhuntly Depot) and Glenferrie Road school runs, only pole-equipped A1 class could be used until the late 1990s.
+Subsequent to the extension of the Mont Albert service to Port Melbourne as route 109, the A1 class were fitted with pantographs at the number '2' end (retaining the trolley pole at the other end): unusually, these conversions were done in (reverse) sequence from 300 to 237.
+A1 class 231 to 236 and a few SW6 class trams were kept at Kew Depot for use on the Chapel Street lines (although not exclusively, and could be seen on other routes); these were supplemented by a Z3 class tram in the late 1990s.

-When route 78/79 overhead was converted to allow pantograph operation, these last six A1-class cars were also converted.
-As the C1-class vehicles entered service at Kew Depot in 2001 and 2002, displaced A1 and A2 class trams were re-allocated to Camberwell, Glenhuntly, Preston and Southbank Depots.
-Although trolley poles on the converted A1-class proved useful when pantographs became damaged in service, they were later removed by Yarra Trams.
+When route 78/79 overhead was converted to allow pantograph operation, these last six A1 class cars were also converted.
+As the C1 class entered service at Kew Depot in 2001 and 2002, displaced A1 and A2 class trams were re-allocated to Camberwell, Glenhuntly, Preston and Southbank Depots.
+Although trolley poles on the converted A1 class proved useful when pantographs became damaged in service, they were later removed by Yarra Trams.

-Current Operation
+Current operation

-A-class trams operate on the following routes:
+A class trams operate on the following routes: